-Weekend vigil planned in memory of slain El Monte officers - NewsBreak
+Weekend Vigil Planned in Memory of Slain El Monte Officers - NewsBreak

 "Those rumors are unfounded and incredibly disrespectful to the families and colleagues of the two fallen officers," according to the DA's office.
 "We also hope people will stop playing politics with trauma and that we can all get serious about how we prevent serious violence before it begins.
 We will be working with anyone who is willing to solve these problems."

-Flores’ mother, Lynn Covarrubias, told The Times her son and his wife, who had a 7-year-old daughter, were separated, and he would often stay at the Siesta Inn.
-She said she did not know who was with her son at the motel on Tuesday.
-Investigators combed the area of the shooting for hours after the shooting, searching for evidence, witnesses, and surveillance video.
-The Times reported that investigators interviewed a woman, described as the suspect’s girlfriend, who was in the hotel room with him, noting that she had not been stabbed.
+Flores' mother, Lynn Covarrubias, told The Times her son and his wife, who had a 7-year-old daughter, were separated, but they would often stay at the Siesta Inn.

-Gov. Gavin Newsom said flags at the state Capitol were lowered to half-staff in honor of the slain officers.
+Flores' wife, Diana Flores, told CBS2 she was at the motel room with him when the 911 call was made, saying the responding officers "were trying to help me."

-“Jennifer and I join Californians in mourning Corporal Paredes and Officer Santana, two brave public servants who made the ultimate sacrifice in the line of duty,” he said in a statement.
-“Their tragic loss is a painful reminder of the risks our women and men in law enforcement face every day fulfilling the oath they were sworn to uphold.
-Our hearts are with their loved ones, their law enforcement family, and the people of El Monte.”
+"I'm so deeply sorry," she told the station.
+"My condolences for saving me."

 A memorial of flowers and tributes was continuing to grow outside the El Monte Police Department headquarters, and more condolences poured in from police and fire agencies in the Southland and beyond.